General de Finetti type theorems in noncommutative probability: Boolean Quantum semigroups in analogous to easy quantum groups

 \end{lemma} \begin{proof} By a direct computation, we have:

 Therefore,

 which completes the proof. \end{proof}

-Now, we can turn to check a vanishing condition: \begin{lemma} \normalfont Let $u_{i,j}$'s and $\p$ be the standard generators of $B_o(n)$,$B_s(n)$,$B_h(n)$,$B_b(n)$.
+Now, we turn to check the following vanishing conditions. \begin{lemma} \normalfont Let $u_{i,j}$'s and $\p$ be the standard generators of $B_o(n)$,$B_s(n)$,$B_h(n)$,$B_b(n)$.
 Then, we have

 for $\pi\in I_2(k),I(k),I_h(k),I_b(k)$, respectively. \end{lemma} \begin{proof} 1.
 For $B_o(n)$, $k=2$.
 The identity holds by the definition of $B_o(n)$.
-Since all partitions in $I_2(n)$ are concatenations of pair partitions by Lemma \ref{concatenation}, the identity is true.\\
+Since all partitions in $I_2(n)$ are concatenations of pair partitions by Lemma \ref{concatenation}, the equation holds.

 2. For $B_b(n)$, the identity holds by the definition of $B_b(n)$ when $\pi$ is a single partition or a partition.
-Since all partitions in $I_b(n)$ are concatenations of single partitions and pair partitions, by Lemma \ref{concatenation}, the identity is true.\\
+Since all partitions in $I_b(n)$ are concatenations of single partitions and pair partitions, by Lemma \ref{concatenation}, the equation holds.